-The Freshwater Land Trust, based in Birmingham, Alabama, acquires, conserves, and connects open spaces that are critical for the protection of rivers and streams and that provide recreational opportunities for the community.
+The Freshwater Land Trust is a nonprofit organization based in Birmingham, Alabama, that acquires, conserves, and connects open spaces that are critical for the protection of rivers and streams and that provide recreational opportunities for the community.
 The Freshwater Land Trust’s mission is the acquisition and stewardship of lands that enhance water quality and preserve open space.
 We work to conserve land in Jefferson, Shelby, Blount, Chilton, Bibb, St. Clair, Tuscaloosa, and Walker Counties in Alabama.

 The Freshwater Land Trust, a 501©(3) non-profit organization, has six full-time employees and one part-time employee and is governed by a 15-member board of directors.

 The Freshwater Land Trust is accredited by the Land Trust Accreditation Commission.
 The accreditation seal recognizes land conservation organizations that meet national standards for excellence, uphold the public trust, and ensure that conservation efforts are permanent.

 We protect land through a number of different methods.
 The most common conservation tools we use are (1) land acquisition and (2) conservation easements.
 But, some of our most successful projects are secured not through acquisition or easements, but through partnerships.
 Red Mountain Park, a 1,108-acre (and growing) tract of land that stretches 4.5 miles along Red Mountain in southwestern Jefferson County, was created through a terrific partnership of many different individuals and organizations.
 Read the exciting story of Red Mountain Park here.

 The Freshwater Land Trust is proud of our non-advocacy, businesslike approach to our conservation efforts.
 We work with governments, corporations, and private landowners to find win-win solutions that protect the land and the interests of the landowner and allow our community to grow economically.